feored/halbu/notes.md

 Loading a single player file with "Ladder" bit set to 1 in Character Status does nothing (duh).

+The character level shown in the menu preview is the from the attributes section, but in-game it gets overridden by the level in character section.

 ### Character Menu Appearance